 How to tell when it’s working

 Nobody suggests that it is advisable to be in a state of mindfulness at all times.
 Evaluation and reflection on past experiences — including the experience of mindfulness itself — is important.
-But in order to give the activity a chance, it is likewise important to suspend judgement and keep an open mind, at least for the time being.
-Your evaluation of mindfulness is best placed after a few months of practice.
+But in order to give the activity a chance, it is likewise important to suspend judgment and keep an open mind, at least for the time being.
+Your evaluation of mindfulness is best done after a few months of practice.

-By practicing, then waiting, we can eliminate the cyclic trap of sceptical overthinking.
+By practicing, then waiting, we can eliminate the cyclic trap of skeptical overthinking.
 The evidence base is good, so you try it.
 Your experience isn’t great, so you stop and question the study’s validity.
 Stop the wheel!
 Trust the peer review process until you’ve given yourself a good chance.

 Here are some ways you can tell if it is working for you a few months down the road:

 - You find it easier to focus on tasks.